 - Any other reason leading a tax officer to believe that there could be income tax evasion

-Note: In case you receive an income tax notice, get in touch with a professional at IndiaFilings to better understand the income tax notice and determine a course of action.
-You can send a copy of the tax notice and question to [email protected].
+Note: In case you receive an income tax notice, get in touch with a professional at IndiaFilings to better understand the income tax notice and determine the appropriate course of action.
+You can send a copy of the tax notice, together with your question, to [email protected].

 Notice u/s 143(1) – Intimation

 This notice is an indication that ITR is being processed by the Income Tax Department.
 It intimates the receiver of any numerical faults or modifications to be made.
 The notice is usually sent in the form of an e-mail from the Income Tax Department.
 If an intimation is received under section 143(1), it is no reason for panicking, it is not an inspection or order sent forth by the Income Tax Department.

 Common reasons for receiving income tax notice under Section 143(1) are